Lôn Lodges Environmental Policy

 Guests are given the option using a compost bin for kitchen waste.
 This is combined with farm waste to produce the rich humus used in the Lodge garden pots and in the surrounding flowerbeds and hedgebottoms.

-The toilet rolls provided are produced from recycled paper and future purchases of paper materials will be of a recycled nature.
+The toilet rolls provided are produced from recycled paper and are certified FSC that helps support the principles and actions that protect our air, water, and overall quality of life.
+Other purchases of paper materials are of a re-cycled nature.

 The guest hospitality toiletries are environmentally friendly.